luslab/oz-bulk-rnaseq/G. Read Quantification.md

 4. Abundance of each gene isoform is estimated with a maximum likelihood probabilstic model.
 The variance estimates of reads count for each transcript  are statistically tested to report DE genes.

-![enter image description here](https://media.nature.com/lw926/nature-assets/nbt/journal/v28/n5/images/nbt.1621-F1.jpg)
+![enter image description here](https://media.nature.com/lw926/nature-assets/nbt/journal/v28/n5/images/nbt.1621-F1.jpg) [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/papers/) is now outdated and superseded by [StringTie](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)

 # Raw Counts

-Instead of normalising simply assign reads to a defined set of genes/transcripts & determine raw counts.
+Raw referes to non-normalised read counts.
+Simply assign reads to a defined set of genes/transcripts & determine raw counts.
 Does not have a step to calculate assembly and different isoforms.

 Use a BAM file & GTF file and assign each read as best as possible to a known gene to calculate counts.
 Then run statistical methods on these counts for differental expression.